Ultraplot/ultraplot/docs/api.rst

 into the top-level namespace.
 Use ``help(uplt.object)`` to read the docs during a python session.

-Please note that ultraplot removes the associated documentation when functionality is deprecated (see :ref:`What's New <whats_new>`).
-However, ultraplot adheres to `semantic versioning <https://semver.org>`__, which means old code that uses deprecated functionality will still work and issue warnings rather than errors until the first major release (version 1.0.0).
+Please note that UltraPlot removes the associated documentation when functionality is deprecated (see :ref:`What's New <whats_new>`).
+However, UltraPlot adheres to `semantic versioning <https://semver.org>`__, which means old code that uses deprecated functionality will still work and issue warnings rather than errors until the first major release (version 1.0.0).